“A field of science dealing with the study of DNA, genes, chromosomes and related alterations is known as genetics.”

-The process of “central dogma” is one of the important processes must perform by a cell.
-Replication, transcription and translation are collectively called a central dogma process.
+The process of “central dogma” is one of the important processes that must be performed by a cell.
+Replication, transcription, and translation are collectively called a central dogma process.

 The central dogma process is governed by the enzymatic catalytic reaction in which different enzymes such as DNA polymerase, primase, helicase, topoisomerase, RNA polymerase, ligase and other enzymes govern each step by its specific effects.

-DNA polymerase: using the 3’ OH end, the DNA polymerase synthesises new DNA strand during replication (Read more: DNA polymerase).
+DNA polymerase: using the 3’ OH end, the DNA polymerase synthesizes a new DNA strand during replication (Read more: DNA polymerase).

-RNA polymerase: RNA polymerase synthesises an RNA strand during the process of transcription.
-The RNA polymerase governed catalytic reaction is a de novo synthesis process.
+RNA polymerase: RNA polymerase synthesizes an RNA strand during the process of transcription.
+It’s a de novo catalytic synthesis reaction.

-Primase: primase synthesises a short stretch of DNA or RNA polynucleotide of 12 to 22nts called primer which later involves in replication (Read more: Primase).
+Primase: primase synthesizes a short stretch of DNA or RNA.
+Primer is 12 to 22nts long and involved in the process of replications.
+(Read more: Primase).

 Helicase: helicase unwinds double-stranded DNA for initiating replication (Read more: Helicase).

-Topoisomerase: topoisomerase is a special class of enzyme releases the tension on remaining dsDNA strand during replication (Read more: Topoisomerase).
+Topoisomerase: topoisomerase is a special class of enzyme that releases the tension on the remaining dsDNA strand during replication (Read more: Topoisomerase).